 When a player doesn’t understand what section of the field they are currently at, they could make a costly miscalculation.

-Similarly, in your personal investment journey, you should make your investment decisions based on the amount of risk you can tolerate.
+Similarly, in your investment journey, you should make your investment decisions based on the amount of risk you can tolerate.

 Younger persons have greater freedom to dabble in risky bets because they have plenty of time to recover and have fewer responsibilities.